hakavlad/cache-bench/README.md

 How many mebibytes to read from the specified file.

 #### -w WRITE, --write WRITE
-Size of the file being written.
+The size of the file to create, in mebibytes.
 This is just an auxiliary option to create a file of the desired size.

 #### -m MMAP, --mmap MMAP
 mmap the file.
 Valid values: `0` and `1`.
 Default value: `0`.
-If set to `1`, the file will be memory-mapped the reading will be done from the memory-mapped file object.
+If set to `1`, the file will be memory-mapped and the reading will be done from the memory-mapped file object.

 #### -p PREREAD, --preread PREREAD
 Preread the file.
 Valid values: `0` and `1`.
 Default value: `0`.
 If set to `1`, the file will first be preread completely sequentially by mebibyte chunks.

 #### -b BLOAT, --bloat BLOAT
 Bloat process memory.
 Valid values: `0` and `1`.
 Default value: `0`.
 If set to `1`, the chunks will be added to the list and the memory consumed by the process will increase.
+This option can be used to create memory pressure during tests.

 #### -c CHUNK, --chunk CHUNK
 Chunk size in KiB.
 Default value: `64`.
 The file will be read by chunks of the specified size.